pldiiw/1arc/doc/design/README.md

 The design documentation is composed of the following documents:
- * [The distinction between Interpreter and Engine][6] - What's the difference between the interpreter adn the engine?
-This is asnwered there.
+ * [The distinction between Interpreter and Engine][6] - What's the difference between the interpreter and the engine?
+This is answered there.
  * [The Interpreter Architecture][0] - Defines how our interpreter is articulated, what are its core components, modules.
  * [The Engine Architecture][1] - This document describes how the core of our